JFCU logo

 Honoring Our Heroes

-The Foundation is pleased to award Scholarships in honor of the following heroes:
+Justice Federal is pleased to award Scholarships in honor of the following heroes:

 David Dorn Scholarship

 Retired Police Captain David Dorn, (November 24, 1942 - June 2, 2020) performed his duties with distinction and commitment over a 38-year career with the St. Louis Police Department.
 Captain Dorn acted as the Deputy Commander of the Bureau of Patrol Support, which oversaw nine agencies within the St. Louis Police Department.
 Tragically, he was mortally wounded during a night of violent protests in St. Louis.
+Captain Dorn was very dedicated to youth, especially disadvantaged youth and wanted to see them succeed.
+He strived to be a role model for young men and women to go into law enforcement and modeled the way.

 Enrique S. "Kiki" Camarena Scholarship